Weightlifting for Youth: A Scientific Overview

 The ultimate goal for those choosing to eventually specialize in weightlifting is competition.
 Competition for youngsters is initially limited to similar age, maturity, and talent levels.
 Learning how to compete at this stage is more important than the final results.

 The authors present an extensive review of some differences between training male and female children and adolescents.
 Consideration must be given relative to “differences in maximum strength, particularly in upper body strength, electromechanical delay, skeletal muscle contraction time, and menstrual cycle characteristics.”

-So, while training youth for competitive weightlifting has become a more widely accepted throughout most of the world, only by approaching this topic sanely and “following the science” can we expect to safely and effectively achieve optimal success.
+So, while training youth for competitive weightlifting has become more widely accepted throughout most of the world, only by approaching this topic sanely and “following the science” can we expect to safely and effectively achieve optimal success.
 Drs.
-Pierce, Hornsby, and Stone have provided an excellent roadmap to proper training of young and adolescent children for the sport of weightlifting.
+Pierce, Hornsby, and Stone have provided an excellent roadmap to the proper training of young and adolescent children for the sport of weightlifting.

 Other SportsEdTV blogs have provided additional insights into the topic of youth training.
 Check here:

 Readers are encouraged to read the full article in order to note the many details offered within.